paularchive/AlphaForumware/README.md

 #####What is new in v2.0?
 version 2.0 will no longer include bootstrap but Semantic UI

 AlphaForumware is a forum application written in PHP.
-We use the Laravel PHP Framework and Bootstrap 3.3.1.
+We use the Laravel PHP Framework and Semantic UI.
 It's possible to:
 * Register/Login
 * Create/Edit/Delete Forum Groups
 * Create/Edit/Delete Forum Categories in Groups